andrewjoc/vsfs-ihs/README.md

-# Indian Health Service: Data Collection
+# Indian Health Service: Indigenous Peoples of Maritime Southeast Asia & Oceania
 ### Objective
 The mission of IHS is to raise the physical, mental, social and spiritual health of American Indians and Alaska natives (AI/AN) to the highest level.
 To be responsive to the second goal of its 2019-2023 strategic plan "to promote excellence and quality through innovation of the Indian health system into an optimally performing organization," the Division of Program Statistics in the Office of Public Health